 While we could create a separate filter for each IP, we could also use the pipeline to combine them.
 Here’s what we’d end up with:

-But be careful to not put a pipe at the end of the regular expression.
+Google Analytics expert Fred Pike points out that you have to be very careful to not put a pipe at the end of the regular expression.
 Doing that will effectively filter ALL traffic.

 As you can imagine, making that mistake will lead to some confusing calls around the office since instead of keeping Bob in accounting’s visits under control you’ve effectively excluded the entire planet.